Cuba is an island paradise with something for all budgets – find out the 5 best beaches in Cuba for snorkeling, diving or simply relaxing in the sun.

 What’s more, excellent snorkeling can be found at Playa Coral, just 15km from Varadero.

-A long, thin slice of paradise off the northern tip of Santa Marta, Varadero’s unbroken 20km of sand & surf is easily #1 on our list of the best beaches in Cuba.
+A long, thin slice of paradise off the northern tip of Santa Marta, Varadero’s unbroken 20km of sand & surf is easily #1 on our list of the most beautiful beaches in Cuba.

 #2.
 Playa Larga & Playa Giron

-Playa Larga is best known for the Bay of Pigs invasion, but it is also one of the best beaches in Cuba for budget snorkeling & diving opportunities.
+Playa Larga is best known for the Bay of Pigs invasion, but it is also one of the nicest beaches for budget snorkeling & diving opportunities.

 The Bay of Pigs dive sites are perfect for new and budget divers.